AliceO2Group/AliceO2/README.md

 ##### Step by step installation
 1. Install [FairSoft/AlFa](https://github.com/FairRootGroup/FairSoft/tree/dev)

-we use here "alfa_src" as a directory name, you can change it to what ever you like
+we use here "alfa_src" as a directory name, you can change it to what ever you like.

 ```bash

 git clone  https://github.com/FairRootGroup/FairSoft.git  alfa_src
 cd  alfa_src
 ./alfaconfig.sh